The Reason It’s Called a Funnel

 Take Me to Your Developer

 A lot has been written about marketing to developers because they are an attractive target for marketers.
 They buy things we like to sell, and they buy in a manner that is predictable, so the funnel or buyer’s journey can be used to model their behavior.
-Developers are also educated and aware — two traits which place them solidly in the mouth of the funnel because they can be nurtured to closure.
+Developers are also educated and aware, skeptical of new products, and experienced in the fine art of bullshit detection.
 Developers who are in the position to make purchase decisions rely on recommendations from their colleagues, and act as the lead in the decision-making unit.
 They can be influenced from multiple angles.
-Any fear, uncertainty, or doubt can be mitigated through education and confidence-building for your product/brand, using the funnel stages.
+Fear, uncertainty, or doubt should be mitigated through education and confidence-building for your product/brand, using references, social media marketing, how-to videos or trial experiences with your product.

 Final Thoughts